axelvaldez/radical-companies/_posts/reviews/2023-03-23-inequality-and-fiat-hierarchy.markdown

  </div>

 <h1>Na&iuml;ve Summary</h1>
- <p>Blair Fix comes to the conclusion that, <span class="_quotespan">Hierarchies are perhaps the dominant feature of our working lives.
+ <p>The author, Blair Fix, comes to the conclusion that, <span class="_quotespan">Hierarchies are perhaps the dominant feature of our working lives.
 Yet paradoxically, they rarely enter into mainstream theories of income distribution.</span></p>

  <h1>Hierarchical Power</h1>
  <p>He introduces <span class="_quotespan">hierarchical power</span> as <span class="_quotespan">1 + number of subordinates</span>.</p>